Constanze Mozart: Alleged photograph

-Since first being brought to scholarly attention in 1958, numerous media sources and publications have asserted over the years that a single surviving photograph reportedly showing the only known image of Mozart's widow is that of Constanze (Mozart) Nissen herself at age 78.
-The photo, or daguerreotype, was supposedly taken in Altötting, Bavaria in October 1840 outside the home of composer Max Keller.
-However, several Mozart scholars have refuted the claim as false for various reasons.
+A photograph (daguerrotype), first brought to scholarly attention in 1958, has been claimed to show Constanze (Mozart) Nissen at age 78.
+The photo was supposedly taken in Altötting, Bavaria in October 1840 outside the home of composer Max Keller.
+Several Mozart scholars have rebutted this claim.
 First, the photograph could not have been taken outdoors, since the lenses required to produce such images were not invented by Joseph Petzval until after Constanze had died in 1842.
 Second, it is documented that Constanze was crippled from debilitating arthritis in her final years of life.
-As Agnes Selby, author of Constanze, Mozart's Beloved, offered her opinion regarding the photograph on the Classical Music Guide Forums website on July 8, 2006: "There is absolutely no way she could have traveled to visit Maximillian Keller during the period when the photograph was taken.
+Her biographer Agnes Selby suggested "There is absolutely no way she could have traveled to visit Maximillian Keller during the period when the photograph was taken.
 Contrary to the statements made in the newspaper, Constanze had no contact with Keller since 1826."
-Third, author and historian Sean Munger noted that Constanze would have been 78 years of age in 1840; stating that living in that time period was "hard", and Constanze would have looked more like the woman seated to Keller's left: "wizened and ancient with white hair".
+Third, author and historian Sean Munger noted that Constanze would have been 78 years of age in 1840 and does not look that old in the picture.